damianhakert/damianhakert.github.io/source/jobs/vice-president-of-product/index.md

 ---
 layout: markdown_page
-title: "Vice President of Product Responsibilities and Tasks"
+title: "Vice President of Product"
 ---

 The VP of Product reports to the CEO and is an individual contributor.